Friedrich Eduard Beneke: Work in psychology

 The distinctive features of Beneke's system are the firmness with which he maintained that in empirical psychology is to be found the basis of all philosophy, and his rigid treatment of mental phenomena by the genetic method.
 According to Beneke, the perfected mind is a development from simple elements, and the first problem of philosophy is the determination of these elements and of the processes by which the development takes place.
 In his Neue Psychologie (essays iii., viii. and ix.), he defined his position with regard to his predecessors and contemporaries.
-This and the introduction to his Lehrbuch signaled the two great stages in tile progress of psychology the negation of innate ideas by John Locke, and of faculties, in the ordinary acceptation of the term, by Herbart.
+This and the introduction to his Lehrbuch signaled the two great stages in the progress of psychology: the negation of innate ideas by John Locke, and the negation of faculties, in the ordinary acceptation of the term, by Herbart.
 The next step was his own; he insisted that psychology must be treated as one of the natural sciences.
 As is the case with them, its content is given by experience alone, and differs from theirs only in being the object of the internal as opposed to the external sense.
 But by this Beneke in no wise meant a psychology founded on physiology.
 These two sciences, in his opinion, had quite distinct provinces and gave no mutual assistance.
 Just as little help is to be expected from the science of the body as from mathematics and metaphysics, both of which had been pressed by Herbart into the service of psychology.
 The true method of study is that applied with so much success in the physical sciences: critical examination of the given experience, and reference of it to ultimate causes, which may not be perceived, but are nevertheless hypotheses necessary to account for the facts.
-(See on method, Neue Psych., essay i.)